Jim Kweskin

-Jim Kweskin (born July 18, 1940, Stamford, Connecticut) is an American folk, jazz, and blues musician, most notable as the founder of the Jim Kweskin jug band, also known as Jim Kweskin and the Jug Band, with Fritz Richmond, Geoff Muldaur, Bob Siggins and Bruno Wolfe.
-The Jug Band was a significant part of the folk and blues revival of the 1960s.
-Maria Muldaur, formerly with the Even Dozen Jug Band, joined the band in 1963.
-During the five years they were together, the Jug Band successfully modernized the sounds of pre–World War II rural music.
+Jim Kweskin (born July 18, 1940, Stamford, Connecticut) is an American folk, jazz, and blues musician, and the founder of the Jim Kweskin Jug Band, also known as Jim Kweskin and the Jug Band, with Fritz Richmond, Geoff Muldaur, Maria Muldaur, Bob Siggins and Bruno Wolfe.

+The Jim Kweskin Jug Band played a significant role in the folk and blues revival of the 1960s.
+They had an influence on such bands as The Grateful Dead, Nitty Gritty Dirt Band and The Lovin' Spoonful.

 History

 We not only have no one 'tradition' to try to be faithful to, but for much of what we play, we don't know if we even have tradition to be concerned with.
 We can do almost anything we want.